Ethics of eating meat: Animals killed in crop harvesting

-Steven Davis, a professor of animal science at Oregon State University, argues that the least harm principle does not require giving up all meat.
+Steven L. Davis, a professor of animal science at Oregon State University, argues that the least harm principle does not require giving up all meat.
 Davis states that a diet containing beef from grass-fed ruminants such as cattle would kill fewer animals than a vegetarian diet, particularly when one takes into account animals killed by agriculture.
 This conclusion has been criticized by Jason Gaverick Matheny (founder of in vitro meat organization New Harvest) because it calculates the number of animals killed per acre (instead of per consumer).
 Matheny says that, when the numbers are adjusted, Davis' argument shows veganism as perpetrating the least harm.
 Davis' argument has also been criticized by Andy Lamey for being based on only two studies that may not represent commercial agricultural practices.
 When differentiating between animals killed by farm machinery and those killed by other animals, he says that the studies again show veganism to do the "least harm".
 Christopher Bobier maintains that arguments against the consumption of factory-farmed meat can also apply to vegetables produced under factory conditions due to animals killed in the production process (arguing that alternative sources of vegetables mean factory-produced vegetables are not necessary) and thus does not represent a prima facie argument for vegetarianism.